MichaelShaw/tavern/README.md

 - Adversarial heuristic testing
 - Test MaxMax? (heuristic is relative? ... maybe it could work for 3+ player)
 - Playout needs to be improved to include an equivalent of rollback.
+- Add something better than lerp for animation.

 ## Heuristic
 - Height of squares available to move in (will reward high centre)